 While many roofing repair and installation jobs make look great from the outside, the presence of water damage or leaking water is a sure sign that the contractor may have only covered up a structural problem.
 Even if you don’t see water damage, mold is a sign that there is a roof leak inside your property.
 It’s one of the most obvious signs of a bad roofing job.

 Another massive red flag when it comes to having a subpar contractor install a roof is neglecting to do an inspection or just performing an incomplete one.
 While every competent contractor should be able to take conviction in their work, they also should do a thorough rundown of their work with you and show you that everything has been installed.

 In addition to highlighting what they did to the exterior of the roof, the contractor should also go through the attic or top floor to make sure there are no leaks, holes, tears, or absent components.

 Fortunately, if you received inferior roofing, then you do have options.
 For one, there is a myriad of property damage lawyers who can represent you in court to get just compensation for damages.

 In fact, since many contractors are either independent or are part of small to medium-sized businesses, they have no desire to get dragged into court.
 For that reason, the threat of a lawsuit should be sufficient for them to refund your money or do a complimentary repair job.

 Choose Gotcha Covered to Avoid a Bad Roofing Job

 Getting compensation for a subpar roofing job is excellent, but you’re still left with the question of who can do a great roofing job.

-We’ve faithfully served the people of central Texas for years and earned quite a reputation for constructing and repairing some of the most beautiful roofs in those areas.
+We’ve faithfully served residents in Pennsylvania for years and earned quite a reputation for constructing and repairing some of the most beautiful roofs in those areas.